scalar-labs/helm-charts/docs/getting-started-monitoring.md

 ## Step 5.
 Deploy (or Upgrade) Scalar products using Helm Charts

 * Note:
-   * This guide explains the minimum steps.
+   * The following explains the minimum steps.
 If you want to know more details about the deployment of Scalar DB and Scalar DL, please refer to the following documents.
        * [Getting Started with Helm Charts (Scalar DB Server)](./getting-started-scalardb.md)
        * [Getting Started with Helm Charts (Scalar DL Ledger)](./getting-started-scalardl-ledger.md)
        * [Getting Started with Helm Charts (Scalar DL Auditor)](./getting-started-scalardl-auditor.md)